dashadowofcat/pori-translated/README.md

 ## credits to

-- Shadowofcat (me) and ascdragonite for the mod development
+- Shadowofcat and ascdragonite for the mod development

 - Rekku484 for translating all the game's dialogue and text